 Associate of Arts & Associate of Science in Teacher Preparation

 Graduates are prepared to transfer to a senior institution to complete their pursuit of the necessary bachelor’s degree and earn an NC Teaching License in the grade level and content area of their choosing.
-Students must meet applicable admissions criteria and policies designated by, and earn admission into the education programs at the senior institution.
-These criteria and admissions requirements may include (but are not limited to) minimum GPA and Praxis Core scores and their associated timelines, as published by each university’s schools of education programs.
+Students must meet applicable admissions criteria and policies designated by, and earn admission into the education programs at the senior institution as published by each university’s schools of education programs.

 The Comprehensive Articulation Agreement (CAA) and the Independent Comprehensive Articulation Agreement (ICAA) enable North Carolina community college graduates of two-year associate in arts programs who are admitted to constituent institutions of the University of North Carolina and to signatory institutions of North Carolina Independent Colleges and Universities to transfer with junior status.